 - Keep your paragraphs short.
 Use bullet points, charts, and diagrams instead of writing long paragraphs in the answer sheet.
 As this saves both time and space.

-- Prevent yourself from writing the bush.
+- Prevent yourself from writing answers that beat around the bush.

 - If you can only remember two points of an issue, don’t waste time trying to remember the entire topic in the actual exam.
 Instead, write the answer using only the information you can recall.
 This technique saves time and effort.